Publication Ethics and Malpractice Statement

 Finally, the JCS&T team expect that readers, reviewers, and editors contribute to plagiarism detection by contacting the corresponding editor or the editorial team.

 Important note: the JCS&T will incorporate a plagiarism detector software soon (October 07, 2019).

 The journal editors assure that they will avoid any conflict of interest between the actors that participate in the production.
 Any sent text will be reviewed according to its intellectual content preventing any ethnic or national interference or any other related to their gender, sexual orientation religion, political preference or personal position.

 The authors and reviewers are requested to state the relevant and possible conflicts of interests beforehand, since they can be taken into account when the evaluation tasks are assigned.
 If any conflict arises after the publication, this situation will be reported if necessary.

-The concept ‘conflict of interests’ Is defined as the situation in which there is a divergence between the personal interests of an individual and his/her responsibilities about the scientific activities he/she carries out, (either as authors, editors and members of the editorial committee), that can influence his/her critical judgement and the integrity of his/her Works.
+The concept ‘conflict of interests’ is defined as the situation in which there is a divergence between the personal interests of an individual and his/her responsibilities about the scientific activities he/she carries out, (either as authors, editors and members of the editorial committee), that can influence his/her critical judgment and the integrity of his/her Works.
 The conflicts can be:

 Financial conflicts: when the participants (authors, reviewers, editors) have received money due to activities related to research and its dissemination.

 Academic conflicts: when the reviewers or editors have a specific methodological or ideological principle in a way that they can be biased when reviewing other people’s work.
 For that reason, they must state their position beforehand.